lugatuic/lugatuic.github.io/content/personalwebsite.md

 How to learn Figma?
 Just play around with it, its very intuitive.
 You may want to look at a tutorial but you really don't need to finish it to begin prototyping on Figma.

-### Developement
+### Development

-The first, arguably most important step in developement is choosing a tech stack.
+The first, arguably most important step in development is choosing a tech stack.
 What is a tech stack?
 In the broad strokes a tech stack is __the set of programming tools and languages that you use to build a project__.

 Nandana's Tech Stack:
 - React.js